larry-lw-chan/GoTi/README.md

 All Template, Javascript, and CSS formatting is done with Prettier for consistency.

 In order for Prettier to have Go Template compatibility, the plugin "prettier-plugin-go-template" is utilized.
 Assuming you already have node installed on your computer, just type:

 ```
 npm install
 ```

+## Coding Conventions
+For consistency, this project mainly follows BEM naming conventions as the compromsie between having orderly CSS while minimizing developer dependencies such as Tailwind or SASS.
+Majority of CSS is contained in static stylesheets.
+Individual page overrides can be used the template by defining a 'style' block.

 ## Database & Migration
 Goti uses a forked version of [Goose](https://github.com/pressly/goose) for database migrations.
 Migration files are located in db folder.
 SQlite3 is currently the default database.
 To generate a develoopment database, type